Vica1106/Power_Outages_Analyst/README.md

 ### Hypothesis Testing
 #### Severe Weather V.S.
 All Causes
-The question we are trying to answer is whether the occurrence of severe weather contribute to a higher frequency of power outages compared to other causative factors in the year with the highest number of outages
+The question we are trying to answer is whether the occurrence of severe weather contribute to a higher frequency of power outages compared to other causative factors in the year with the highest number of outages.
+These choices below are good to answer the question since they all aligns with our research question.
+And the significance Level is a common choice.

 In our dataset, the most outage-prone year is 2011.

 - **Null Hypothesis**: The distribution of outages in 2011 due to severe weather is consistent with the overall distribution of outages across all causes and years.
 - **Alternative Hypothesis**: The distribution of outages in 2011 due to severe weather is larger than from the overall distribution of outages across all causes and years.
-- **Observation**: In 2021, the count of severe weather-caused outages.
+- **Test Statistic**:  The count of severe weather-caused outages.
 - **Significance level**: 0.05

 #### The plan